Leading Causes of Motorcycle Accidents in North Carolina

 - 90% of crashes resulting in injury involved substances, compared to 33% of car accidents.

-At Hardison & Cochran, our Wake County motorcycle accident attorneys and staff are committed to assisting motorcycle drivers, passengers and their families cope with the consequences resulting from motor vehicle accidents, including motorcycle accidents, car accidents and truck wrecks.
+At Hardison & Cochran, our Wake County motorcycle accident attorneys and staff are committed to assisting motorcycle drivers, passengers and their families cope with the consequences resulting from motor vehicle accidents, including motorcycle crashes, car accidents and truck wrecks.
 We are also committed to your safety.
 If you have lost a friend or family member or if you or someone you love has been injured in a motorcycle accident, contact us.
 We can help.